anshulpatel25/krutrim/README.md

 - Interactive chatbot interface powered by Streamlit.
 - Uses LangGraph for state management and LangChain for language model integration.
-- Supports the Google Gemma3 model via Ollama.
+- Powered by the Google Gemma3 model via Ollama.

 ## Installation